1banni/clairvoyant/README.md

 ## Selected Features and Development
 Incorporating Rich Text Editing
 - Incredible how easy the libraries made it, thanks to the creators of both.
 - With Interweave Markup, you can limit which HTML elements are rendered -- This makes it easy to switch how you format/render rich text in different places in your application -- For instance, you can only show paragraphs, bolding. and italics in a summary feed with many [items] and show all formatting (bullets, blocks, etc.) in the view page for an individual [item]

 ### Custom Hooks
+#### useStateChange
+Wraps useState with an event handler for capturing text input.
 ```
 const useStateChange = (initialValue) => {
   // Initialize useState